 Summary and NSX Sizing

 Now that you see how easy it is to create and use networks in NSX, don’t hesitate to try it out in your environment.
-In the next post, I’ll go through the other network types and ability to use NSX security groups.
-For the next two posts, existing and on demand load balancers are on tap.
+In the next post, I’ll go through the other network types and ability to use and create NSX security groups.